apivideo/apivideo.github.io/_posts/2020-05-25-simple-upload-form.md

 </div>
 ---

 You can embed the generated form on any website using an embed service such as Embedly.
 In this case, I am using notions built-in video embed service.
 You can also share the link with as many people as you want.
 It can be reused indefinitely.
-If this becomes an issue you need only refresh your API key on your [api.video](http://api.video) dashboard and videos will no longer be uploaded to your account.
+If this becomes an issue, you need only refresh your API key on your [api.video](http://api.video) dashboard, and videos will no longer be uploaded to your account.